-Newberry College Projected Additional Charges Associated with Verification of Identity courses which require proctored assessment may take those exams free of charge on the Newberry College campus.
+Newberry College Projected Additional Charges Associated with Verification of Identity

+Newberry College does not charge additional fees for verifying student identity upon initial enrollment.
+Students enrolled in courses which require proctored assessment may take those exams free of charge on the Newberry College campus.
 Students taking a proctored assessment over the internet may be required to use a proctoring service such as ProctorU.
 Fees for using these third party services are not included in regular tuition and fees and are the responsibility of the student.